awsdocs/aws-server-migration-service-user-guide/doc_source/console_workflow.md

 If you have enabled integration between AWS SMS and AWS Migration Hub, your SMS server catalog will be also visible on Migration Hub\.
 For more information, see [Importing Applications from Migration Hub](application-migration.md#migration-hub)\.

+During the replication process, AWS SMS creates an Amazon S3 bucket in the Region on your behalf, with server\-side encryption enabled and a bucket policy to delete any items in the bucket after seven days\.
+AWS SMS replicates server volumes from your environment to this bucket and then creates EBS snapshots from the volumes\.
+If you do not delete this bucket, AWS SMS uses it for all replication jobs in this Region\.

 **Topics**
 + [Replicate a Server](#configure_replication)
 + [Resume a Replication Job](#resume_replication)